Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

-\begin{prop} Given a valuation task $(x,Z)$, where $\tau_{xk}=\tau$ and $v_x\neq v_k$ for all $k=1,...,n$, we have the following: \begin{enumerate}[label = (\roman*)] \item If $\tau=0$, $\mathbb{E}[R(x,Z)]=(n+2)/2$. \item As $\tau\to \infty$, $R(x,Z)$ converges in distribution to $\delta_{R^*(x,Z)}$. \end{enumerate} \end{prop} Proposition \ref{PROP:valuation} says i) when $x$ is incomparable to prices, valuations exhibit ``pull-to-center'' effects, and ii) as $x$ becomes more comparable to prices, valuations converge to the truth.
-Intuitively, if $\tau = 0$, the DM receives no information on where $x$ falls within the ranking of prices -- her posterior puts equal probability on each possible ranking, so she values $x$ in the middle of the price list.
-As $\tau$ increases, valuation of $x$ becomes increasingly accurate.
-Crucially, this ``pull-to-center" force depends on how difficult $x$ is to compare to prices.
-When combined with our theory of comparison complexity, this force rationalizes documented preference reversals and biases in valuation.
+Intuitively, when $x$ is incomparable to prices, i.e., $\tau = 0$, the DM receives no information on where $x$ falls within the ranking of prices---her posterior puts equal probability on each ranking, so she values $x$ in the middle of the list, a ``pull to center'' bias.
+As $x$ becomes increasingly comparable, i.e., $\tau\to \infty$, valuations converge to the truth.